 But they surprise themselves and us by forging a bond that eventually demolishes the obstacles — internal and external — that divide them.
 Just as it seems they’ve found a friendship to endure the ages, fate intervenes, and everything they treasure is at risk.

-Along the way, there’s plenty of adventure, romance, danger, friendship, and brutal tests of that friendship.
+Along the way, there’s plenty of adventure, romance, danger, friendship, and brutal tests of their bond.
 Wecker deftly weaves a tapestry of Middle Eastern tradition, Yiddish lore, and American history — then sprinkles it with just the right amount of magic dust.
 It’s suspenseful, tender, and always surprising.

 Wanna help us spread the word?
 If you like this page, please share with your friends.